Mexican-American Studies

 What is Mexican-American Studies?

-The St. Philip's College Mexican American Studies Program is an interdisciplinary program that focuses on studying the Mexican-American experience.
+The St. Philip's College Mexican American Studies Program is an interdisciplinary program that focuses on the Mexican-American experience.
 It seeks to highlight the cultural, intellectual, historical, artistic, and political legacies of people of Mexican descent.

 The Mexican-American Field of Studies program is geared to guide students in exploring and examining the lives, cultural values, and history of the Mexican-American experience.
 Mexican-American Studies bring together several various disciplines and themes such as history, humanities, art, music, and literature.